ShaikhBorhanUddin/Inventory_Management/solutions.md

 ORDER BY TotalRevenue DESC
 LIMIT 3;
 ```
+This SQL query determines the **top 3 product categories with the highest total revenue**.
+It joins the `OrderDetails` table with the `Product` table on `ProductID` to access category information for each ordered item.
+The query calculates revenue by multiplying the quantity of each item sold (`OrderItemQuantity`) by its unit price (`PerUnitPrice`) and then aggregating this value for each product category using `GROUP BY p.CategoryName`.
+The result is a ranked list of categories based on total revenue, sorted in descending order, with `LIMIT 3` returning only the top three.
+This helps identify the most financially successful product categories.

 ## Output
 |categoryname|totalrevenue|
 |------------|------------|
 |Storage     |10712932.17 |
 |Video Card  |5746481.52  |
 |Mother Board|5555189.14  |

+The analysis reveals that the **Storage** category leads in revenue generation with over **$10.7 million**, significantly outperforming other categories. **Video Cards** and **Mother Boards** follow with revenues of **$5.7 million** and **$5.5 million**, respectively.
+This indicates that storage products are the most in-demand and profitable, likely driven by consistent market needs for data capacity and speed.
+These insights are valuable for optimizing inventory, marketing focus, and sales strategies around the most lucrative product segments.

 ## Visualization
 ![dashboard](https://github.com/ShaikhBorhanUddin/Inventory_Management_Project/blob/main/Images/Sheet%203.png?raw=true)

 # Q4: Which month had the highest total sales revenue?

+Identifying the month with the highest total sales revenue is vital for **seasonal trend analysis and sales forecasting** in Business Intelligence (BI).
+This insight helps businesses understand **when customer demand peaks**, enabling more effective planning for inventory, staffing, marketing campaigns, and logistics.
+By recognizing high-performing months, companies can replicate successful strategies during similar periods and better manage cash flow.
+Additionally, it aids in detecting seasonal patterns or promotional impacts, supporting data-driven decisions that enhance operational efficiency and revenue optimization throughout the year.

 ## Solution
 ```SQL
 SELECT